 This helps to keep lights out of the way of food and drinks, and reduces the risk of an accident.
 It also has the advantage of spreading the light of a lantern, light bulb or large candle evenly around the whole gazebo.

-You might also choose to use outdoor string lights that can be attached along the frame and thus further enhance the pavilion lighting.
+You might also choose to use outdoor string lights that can be attached along the frame to further enhance the pavilion lighting.
 A series of waterproof LED lights are ideal.
+The price of LED lighting has continued to fall and in 2023, LED lights are now significantly cheaper than traditional lightbulbs.
+In addition, technology has adapted to produce lighting options that closely resemble the aesthetic of traditional lighting.

 Your foundation lighting will be the basis for your gazebo lighting.
 They shouldn’t be too bright.
 Even better is if the lighting is adjustable.
-This can of course be achieved with dimmable lights, but perhaps more easily with individual outdoor lights.
+This can be achieved with dimmable lights, but a more low-tech option is simply using a series of individual outdoor lights.

 Build a warm atmosphere with lanterns, fairy lights and net lights